LexiFi/menhir/HOWTO.md

 ## Testing

-To run all tests except the speed test, type `make test` in the root directory.
+To run all tests, type `make test` in the root directory.

-To run the speed test, type `make speed` in the root directory.
+To run the benchmarks, type `make benchmarks` in the root directory.

 The tests in the directory `test/static` test that Menhir seems to run properly, but do not test the generated parser.

 * The subdirectory `test/static/good` contains a number of correct `.mly` files.
   We check that Menhir accepts these files and